relign-ai/relign/README.md

 - **Docs Page & Project Layout**
   Comprehensive documentation about the features and classes.

-- **Unit Tests**
-  A codebase without tests is hard to maintain and improve.

-- **Training run Tooling**
-  Evaluations, Checkpointing, Metric monitoring (wandb/tensorflow), and Reasoning trace analysis are not yet supported but will be supported soon!

-- **New Algorithms**
-  **GRPO**, introduced by Deepseek-r1, is now available in RELIGN.
-We plan to continue evaluating and refining its integration.

 - **More Memory-Efficient Algorithm Runners**
   Some runs require a lot of VRAM.
 We aim to set up smaller scale experiments such that developers can run and train models on single-GPU machines.
 ---

 ## Training Runs

-We benchmarked **GRPO**.
+We recently benchmarked **GRPO** in RELIGN.
 You can view the detailed training report [here](https://wandb.ai/darrynbiervliet/relign-02/reports/Model-realignment-with-GRPO--VmlldzoxMTM5OTYxOA?accessToken=cvgxqwdrxvfyd041j92snl69qi7di49zs26ir72g208dwmps4xdjmmuzrazbyxq6).

 ---

 ## Contributing (Ranked by Urgency)

 3. **Episode Generators / Tasks**
    - We would encourage everyone to add new (novel) tasks and environments to the library on which we can test post-training methods.
 Some inspiration below: